fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 Does progesterone help implantation?

-Yes, progesterone plays a vital role in helping embryos to implant in the womb.
+Progesterone plays an important role in preparing and maintaining the uterine lining following ovulation.
 It does this by thickening and stabilising the uterine lining of the uterus, improving blood flow, and relaxing the uterine muscles to reduce contractions.

 Why do they check progesterone levels after IUI?